Skip to Content

 Indiana Energy Assistance Program (EAP)

-LIHEAP is a federally-funded program that helps qualifying households with the costs for heating during the winter months and cooling during the summer season.
+LIHEAP is a federally-funded program that helps qualifying households with the costs for heating during the winter months, with cooling assistance offered when funding is available.
 Throughout Indiana, LIHEAP is known as the Energy Assistance Program (EAP).

-Eligible households may receive a one-time credit of up to $800.
-Priority is given to the elderly, disabled and households with small children.
+Eligible households may receive a one-time credit of up to $675.
+Priority is given to seniors, people with disabilities, and households with young children.

 What is the income limit for energy assistance in Indiana?

-To qualify for the EAP, you must be a resident of the state of Indiana and have an income not exceeding 60% of the State Median Income (SMI).
+To qualify for Indiana’s Energy Assistance Program (EAP), you must be an Indiana resident with a household income at or below 60% of the State Median Income (SMI).

 How do I apply for energy assistance in Indiana?

-Applications for EAP can be made through a local Community Action Agency, known as Local Service Provider (LSP) 2 or you may also now apply online at Indiana EAP Client Portal.
+Applications for EAP can be submitted through your local Community Action Agency, known as a Local Service Provider (LSP) 4, or online through the Indiana EAP Client Portal .

 Indiana Low-Income Household Water Assistance Program (LIHWAP)